James471/turing-hunt/index.md

-## Welcome to the Turing Treasure Hunt!
+# Welcome to the Turing Treasure Hunt

-Some nice things.
+To start, download the IISER World application from [here](https://github.com/IISERM/turing-hunt/releases/latest)

+Best of luck!!